 One of the potential means of reducing opex and capex is through membrane technology.
 The Company commenced work at the end of March 2021 to test this technology through a three-step test program that commenced with theoretical modelling.
-The theoretical modelling was encouraging, indicating that the use of membranes in the processing of the PLS would lead to most of the commodities of value being concentrated into only 15% of the leach solution volume originally used in the design of the PLS is readied for extraction of its contained commodities, could be downsized to potentially 15% of the size used in the PEA, resulting in a significant capex saving.
+The theoretical modelling was encouraging, indicating that the use of membranes in the processing of the PLS would lead to most of the commodities of value being concentrated into only 15% of the leach solution volume originally used in the design of the process plant in the PEA.
+This implies that the downstream processing component of the plant, where the PLS is readied for extraction of its contained commodities, could be downsized to potentially 15% of the size used in the PEA, resulting in a significant capex saving.